oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 Customers do not incur any costs when deploying the Landing Zone and the code is publicly available in GitHub [https://github.com/oci-landing-zones/oci-core-landingzone](https://github.com/oci-landing-zones/oci-core-landingzone) under the OCI Landing Zones project.
 The main idea behind Landing Zone is to allow for fast enablement of security guard rails where workloads can be subsequently deployed safely.
 Users are not required to have extensive Terraform knowledge to use the Landing Zone *as is* and should be able to deploy it after entering a few configuration variables.

 Landing Zone does not provision any resources where workloads are directly executed on, like Compute instances, Databases, Containers, or Functions.
 Instead, it provides the appropriate placeholders and attachment points for such resources.
 As a mental model, picture the Landing Zone as an airport, where choppers (workloads) can land safely.
 For example, the Landing Zone provides the compartment where databases are expected to be created along with the OCI IAM policies and groups that allow database administrators to manage databases.
 Additionally, it provides the network structures that database administrators should use when provisioning a database, like subnets and NSGs (Network Security Groups).
 On top of that, Landing Zone configures various OCI services for a strong security posture.

+Customer workloads often require extra resources like network, policies, etc. Using Landing Zone as the foundation, workload resources will be created.
+But at a later time, any additional workload will require separate, similar resources to be created.
+Therefore, Landing Zone facilitates some workload use cases with generic [extensions](https://github.com/oci-landing-zones/oci-core-landingzone/extensions/).
+These generic workload extensions allow splitting up the deployment of workload resources into the prerequisites and the workload itself.

 The Landing Zone team monitors OCI services and evaluates new additions and updates, balancing simplicity and flexibility for providing a secure and well architected tenancy for enterprises in OCI.